 World Standard Time was accomplished in 1884.
 The International Meridian Conference met in Washington, DC.
 The group established the Prime Meridian through Greenwich and established 24 time zones.
 Prior to that conference, different countries used different times.
 In the United States, different railroads used different time systems.
 It was all very confusing!
 Children can find the time in different cities world wide at: World Clock.

 Ringling Brothers Circus performed for the first time in 1884 in their home town of Baraboo, Wisconsin.
 They then began to perform in the Midwest.
 After they acquired their first elephant in 1888, business rapidly expanded.
 More expansion was possible after they used the train system to move from place to place.
 Ringling Brothers held its final performance on May 21, 2017.
 Children can learn more at: http://www.ringling.com/.

 Flaked cereals were patented by Dr. John Harvey Kellogg in 1884.
 He developed the cereals as a healthy alternative to breakfasts of bacon and eggs.
+Children can examine the history of breakfast cereal at: Corn Flakes.
 Children could poll friends to find out which cereals are most popular.